Gerd Müller: Fort Lauderdale Strikers

 After his career in the Bundesliga, Müller went to the United States, where he joined the Fort Lauderdale Strikers (based in the Miami area) of the North American Soccer League (NASL) in 1979.
-He played three seasons with this team, scoring 38 goals, and reaching, but losing, the league final in 1980.
+He played three seasons with this team, scoring 38 goals, and reached, but lost, the league final in 1980.

 International career

 Müller (right) celebrating after winning the 1974 FIFA World Cup.
-To his left is Wolfgang Overath.
+On the left is Wolfgang Overath.

 Müller scored 68 goals in 62 games for West Germany.
 He was Germany's all-time leading scorer for almost 40 years until surpassed by Miroslav Klose in 2014, though Klose required over double the number of caps to do so, scoring his 69th goal in his 132nd appearance.
+Müller is one of six players to reach 50 international goals in under 50 appearances, doing so in 41 games.
 Müller's international career started in 1966 and ended on 7 July 1974 with victory at the 1974 FIFA World Cup at his home stadium in Munich.
-He scored the winning goal for the 2–1 victory over Johan Cruyff's Netherlands in the final.
+He scored the winning goal for the 2–1 victory over Johan Cruyff's Netherlands in the final and later having a goal wrongfully disallowed for offside.
 His four goals in that tournament and his ten goals at the 1970 FIFA World Cup combined made him the all-time highest FIFA World Cup goalscorer at the time with 14 goals.
 His record stood until the 2006 tournament, coincidentally held in Germany, when it was broken by Brazilian striker Ronaldo, who also required more matches than Müller to achieve his tally.
 Müller also participated in the 1972 European Championship, becoming top scorer with four goals (including two in the final) and winning the Championship with the West German team.

 Müller quit playing for West Germany after the 1974 FIFA World Cup triumph.
 While there was an argument with the German Football Association (DFB) at the post-tournament celebration, when officials' wives were allowed to attend but players' wives were not, Müller said that he had made the decision already before the end of the tournament.